thomas-lamiaux/rocq-prover.org/data/pages/opam-packaging.md

     YOURHASH=`shasum -a 512 1.0.0.tar.gz`

 Finally, you must upload the archive on GitHub as an asset of your release (using Edit Release).
-This is necessary as github does not guarantee the checksum stability of auto-generated `/archive/` tarballs.
+This is necessary as GitHub does not guarantee the checksum stability of auto-generated `/archive/` tarballs.
 One can also use the [`gh` CLI tool](https://cli.github.com/) to upload an archive to a release (`gh release upload tag archive.tar.gz`).
 Your release will then have an url of shape: